aphp/eds-pseudo/README.md

 # EDS-Pseudo

-This project aims at detecting identifying entities documents, and was primarily tested on clinical reports at AP-HP's Clinical Data Warehouse (EDS).
+The EDS-Pseudo project aims at detecting identifying entities in clinical documents, and was primarily tested on clinical reports at AP-HP's Clinical Data Warehouse (EDS).

 The model is built on top of [edsnlp](https://github.com/aphp/edsnlp), and consists in a